Do you suffer from diabetes? If so, you probably get swelling (peripheral oedema) in your legs, ankles and feet.

 This swelling is caused by poor blood circulation.
-Diabetics experience this due to high blood-glucose levels that thicken the blood.
+Diabetics experience this due to high blood glucose levels that thicken the blood.
 This thickened blood is then prevented from flowing freely through the smaller capillaries in places such as the toes and feet.

 This can be serious.
 If not controlled, diabetes can lead to a host of problems such as ulcers and nerve damage.
 If you suffer damaged nerves, you may not be aware if your foot is injured, which can lead to infections — even amputation.

-Since the 1950s, graduated compression garments have been used as treatment for poor blood circulation.
+Since the 1950s, graduated compression garments have been used as a treatment for poor blood circulation.
 In fact, compression wear is thought to have originated in Taiwan where people applied pressure to their legs while bathing in hot springs.
 We now know that compression socks are effective for helping diabetics.